neilcomber/authorisation-in-graphql/README.md

-# A small React project initaitalising and storing user data via GraphQL
+# A small React project initaitalising users and structuring their data via GraphQL

 This is a react-based project allowing a user to create a profile, login and logout of a dashboard.
 It can accomodate multiple users.